What is gastroschisis?

 Because newborn babies’ tummies are small, there is not always enough room for all of the bowel to fit inside.

 In this situation, they will have an operation to put in as much bowel as possible into their tummy.
 The rest of the bowel is then placed in a special bag called a silo.
+This is usually performed on the NICU and although your baby will be awake during this we can reassure you that they will not experience pain from this procedure.

 The silo is hung above the baby’s tummy and gravity helps the bowel to gradually return to the tummy over a period of days.
 The silo is also reduced in size on a daily basis to help to gently squeeze more bowel back inside.
 This process takes around 5 days on average.